Our commitment to child protection

 What is the Child Protection Policy (CPP)?
 Why does it exist?

-The Child Protection Policy of TARA was established in accordance with Indian law to protect the children, ensure their safety and prevent all kinds of violence, abuse or discrimination (based on genders, ages, castes, religions...).
+The Child Protection Policy of TARA was established in accordance with Indian law to protect the children, ensure their safety and prevent all kinds of violence, abuse or discrimination (based on genders, ages, religions...).
 As soon as a new volunteer or staff member starts working at TARA, they must read and sign the Child Protection Policy.

 How are the children protected from abuse?
 What are some of the rules set out in TARA’s Child Protection Policy?